Motorcycle Bluetooth For Adventure, Touring & Enduro

 The idea of taking a phone call whilst in motion is a real danger under any circumstances.
 Far more so than talking to other riders in the same group who all have one purpose.
 Anyone who has tried to do a simple task like make a coffee whilst on the phone, will know how easy it is to get distracted from the task at hand.
 For me, if you bike is moving, don’t take a phone call!

-This is a debate that may well become more prevalent as motorcycle communication systems become more popular.
+This is a debate that may well become more prevalent as motorcycle bluetooth communicators become more popular.
 I say, be safe and be sensible.
 If you are riding within your skill level and are prioritising external sound and data before the latest Deadmau5 album, or that call from home, then you can’t go far wrong.

 There is a community of people who are concerned about the safety of Bluetooth and Wi-Fi in general.
 Bluetooth works in a similar way to Wi-Fi, it is essentially radio waves.
 Whilst we have been using radio waves for decades, there is an increasing focus on how these are affecting our physiology.
 There is no conclusive proof that using a Bluetooth device, mobile phone or wireless router system of any kind, is actually causing damage.
 Which means of course, that there is no conclusive proof that it isn’t either.
 I guess it comes down to each of us reading up on the subject and making an informed decision as to our priorities.
 One thing I can say for sure, is that using a Bluetooth communication device is no more dangerous than using a mobile phone, airpod™, home router or any other wireless device.